casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_getting_started.md

 ```

 ### Platform Processor System Setup
 These steps are generally platform agnostic as this focuses more on preparing
 and booting the processor system (PS).
 However, there are some platform
-dependent hardware setup and procedures will be discussed later.
+dependent hardware setup and procedures to be discussed later.
 [Download][image downloads] the casperized image for your target RFSoC board and
 locate a 16 GB micro SD card.
 We next start to unpack and flash the image.
 The
 following uses the `zcu216_casper.img` as an example, the target `.img` download